Walter Becker Collection

 It was the release of the band’s sixth album Aja in 1977 that would solidify Becker's and Fagen's reputation as songwriting and studio recording masters.
 The U.S. Top Five charting album, featuring top jazz luminaries including Larry Carlton, Victor Fledman, Wayne Shorter, Tom Scott and Lee Ritenour, won the Grammy for "Engineer – Best Engineered Recording – Non-Classical" and produced the hits “Peg,” “Josie,” and “Deacon Blues.”
 Aja also became one of the first American LPs to be certified 'platinum' for sales of over 1 million albums.

 Becker had a notorious obsession for gear and a huge collection of boutique guitars, amps and effects.
 He is attributed for the invention of the term G.A.S. in his 1996 Guitar Player article.

-His huge collection of gear was recently auctioned and we were fortunate enough to get four of his very rare guitars.
+His huge gear collection was recently auctioned and we were fortunate enough to acquire four very rare guitars of his.
 You can check them here